Jets cut wide receiver Xavier Gipson after his costly fumble in season-opening loss to Steelers

 “Nah, that's not it.
 There's a number of things that led up to this.”

 Nwangwu injured a hamstring early in the game, so Gipson — who was New York's primary punt returner — stepped in on the kickoff return unit.
-Glenn said Wednesday that Nwangwu's injury was still being evaluated.
+Glenn said Wednesday the injury was still being evaluated and Nwangwu didn't practice.

 If Nwangwu is forced to miss time, the Jets have a few options, including Isaiah Williams, who was signed Wednesday off Cincinnati's practice squad.
 Isaiah Davis, rookie Arian Smith and practice squad members Jamaal Pritchett and Keilan Robinson, who was signed Tuesday, could also be in the mix to return kickoffs.
 Williams and Pritchett also could be options to replace Gipson as the primary punt returner.